Members - Join us on Signal

 -

 Make sure you install Signal from the Signal Foundation.
-Searches for Signal often include results from other apps like WhatsApp, Telegram, or other apps with "Signal" as part of their name.
+Be careful because search results may include other apps like WhatsApp, Telegram, or apps with "Signal" as part of their name.

 -